rabilmomin/COSC-4337-Data-Science-2/Project (Classifying Satellite Images as Trees or NoTrees)/README.md

-This is the code and dataset for a group data science 2 project.
+This is the code and dataset for a group Data Science 2 project.

 Group members:
 Charles Abdo